-- The famous art, birds, brains, and other collections at Cornell include the Herbert F. Johnson Museum of Art, which offers great art and great views, the world-class Laboratory of Ornithology, and the fabled Brain Collection.
+- The famous art, birds, brains, and other collections at Cornell include the Herbert F. Johnson Museum of Art, which offers great art and great views, the world-class Laboratory of Ornithology, and the fabled Brain Collection at Uris Hall.

-- The Cornell Plantations is 4,000 magnificent acres of rose gardens, lovely woodland trails, waterfalls, gorges, and ponds.
+- The Cornell Botanic Gardens is 4,000 magnificent acres of rose gardens, lovely woodland trails, waterfalls, gorges, and ponds.
 Its a great place to picnic, jog, nap, or just get away from it all.

-- The Space Sciences Building is Cornells headquarters for the current Mars mission and home to more than 100,000 images taken of planets by NASA spacecraft.
+- The Space Sciences Building is home to more than 100,000 images taken of planets by NASA spacecraft.

 - The Conservatory of the Bailey Hortorium is a 1930s greenhouse that is home to numerous tropical plants.